MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/Desk-MetXVault.md

 ***
+### 2025-02-14

+- #TODO/ToFile
+- [53] Thierry Mora and William Bialek.
+Are biological systems poised at criticality?
+Journal of Statistical Physics, 144: 268–302, 2011.

+> #ToCheck
+> generalization of the maximum entropy scheme in out-of-equilibrium settings known as maximum caliber [61]
+>	- [61] Kingshuk Ghosh, Purushottam D Dixit, Luca Agozzino, and Ken A Dill.
+The maximum caliber variational principle for nonequilibria.
+Annual review of physical chemistry, 71:213–238, 2020.

+***
 ### 2025-02-05

 #DOING File the doctoral thesis 'Growth Kinetics of Escherichia coli: Effect of Temperature, Mixed Substrate Utilization and Adaptation to Carbon-Limited Growth'.